-other problems occur when Costly can professionals develop their plans based on misinterpretations of a report.
+problems can occur when other professionals develop their plans based on misinterpretations of a report.
 To help avoid misinterpretations, a suitably qualified and experienced consultant should be retained to explain the implications of the report to other professionals referring to the report and then review plans and specifications produced to see how other professionals have incorporated the report findings.
 Given Paragon prepared the report and has familiarity with the site, Paragon is well placed to provide such assistance.
 If another party is engaged to interpret the recommendations of the report, there is a risk that the contents of the report may be misinterpreted and Paragon disowns any responsibility for such misinterpretation.